Should I Take the AANP or ANCC Certification Exam?

 Two Certifying Bodies for FNPs and AGNPs

-NP certifications in family and adult-gerontology roles are available from two organizations, the American Association of Nurse Practitioners and the American Nurses Credentialing Center.
+NP certifications in family and adult-gerontology primary care roles are available from two credentialing bodies, the American Association of Nurse Practitioners Certification Board and the American Nurses Credentialing Center.
 Each organization and its certification offerings are outlined below.

 The American Association of Nurse Practitioners (AANP) is a national membership organization representing NPs.
 The AANP Certification Board (AANPCB) is an independent nonprofit organization incorporated separately from AANP.
 AANP members receive a $75 discount on AANPCB certification applications.

-The AANPCB family NP and adult-gerontology NP certification programs are accredited by the Accreditation Board of Specialty Nursing Certification (ABSNC) and the National Commission for Certifying Agencies (NCCA).
+AANPCB national certification examinations are competency-based exams for nurse practitioners that reflect their knowledge and expertise in the role and population area of education.
+The AANPCB family NP and adult-gerontology primary care NP certification programs are accredited by the Accreditation Board of Specialty Nursing Certification (ABSNC) and the National Commission for Certifying Agencies (NCCA).
 Certifications available from AANPCB are family nurse practitioner (FNP), adult-gerontology primary care nurse practitioner (A-GNP), and emergency nurse practitioner (ENP).
-Find information on AANPCB certification for new NPs here: https://www.aanp.org/student-resources/np-certification

 The American Nurses Credentialing Center (ANCC) is a subsidiary of the American Nurses Association (ANA) that seeks to promote excellence in nursing and healthcare through credentialing programs.
 ANCC is not a membership organization; ANA is a membership organization for all types of nurses.
 ANCC's credentialing programs certify and recognize nurses in primary care and specialty practice areas.
 ANCC also recognizes healthcare organizations that promote nursing excellence and quality patient outcomes, most notably through its Magnet program.

 The ANCC certifications available to graduates of nurse practitioner programs are: adult-gerontology primary care nurse practitioner (AGPCNP-BC), family nurse practitioner (FNP-BC), adult-gerontology acute care nurse practitioner (AGACNP-BC), and psychiatric-mental health nurse practitioner (PMHNP-BC).
-Find information on ANCC certification for new NPs here: https://www.nursingworld.org/our-certifications/
+Find information on ANCC certification for new NPs here.

-Consider three things when deciding which exam to take: your career plans, your testing style, and your testing content preference.
+Consider five things when deciding which exam to take: your career plans, your testing style, your testing content preference, the number of questions on the exam, and the time limit for the exam.

-- Your testing style.
 The AANP exam is a multiple choice exam.
-The ANCC exam consists of multiple choice questions and, according to the ANCC certification handbook, “some examinations include alternate test item types such as drop and drag, hot spot, and multiple response.”
+The ANCC exam contains several question types: multiple choice, multiple response, drop and drag, and hot spot.
 If you are not comfortable with question formats that are not multiple choice, AANP testing may be a good choice for you.

 Numbers and Details